Lewey Lake

-Lewey Lake is a lake located southwest of Indian Lake.
+Lewey Lake is located in the Adirondack Park in the state of New York.
+It sits southwest of Indian Lake.
 Fish species present in the lake are lake trout, lake whitefish, northern pike, smallmouth bass, yellow perch, rock bass, white sucker, and black bullhead.
 There is a boat launch with a fee in Lewey Lake Campground, on the northeast shore off NY-30.